 In addition to the requirements of English IV, students critically read and analyze fiction, drama, and poetry with appropriate, rigorous writing assignments.
-Students are required to take the AP English Literature and Composition Exam in May.

 The following courses do not fulfill the English requirements for graduation.

 Bible as Literature

 Students examine the stories of the Bible with respect to cultural, historical, and literary contexts.
 Emphasis is placed on narratives and the literary qualities of the text (use of symbols, metaphor, repetition, dialogue, etc.).